CluckeyMcCormick/fictional-guacamole/FicGuac/special_effects/particles/README.md

 This works because taking the cubic root of the volume turns the value from a *cubic, exponential* system into a *linear* one, thus allowing us to scale the particle count at a normal rate.
 At least I think so.
 This idea was kind of a wake-up-in-a-cold-sweat-after-midnight idea so who knows, maybe it was just given to me by some sort wretched math goblin (though is there truthfully any sort of math goblin that isn't wretched?).

-#### Override Material
-The *Override Material* is the material used in the emitter's *Material Override* field - this can be seen under the *Geometry* sub-menu.
-This is the material that particles will actually spawn with, and will be manipulated by the particle material.

 #### Recommended (RCMND) Values
 We also have a series of variables that are passed one-to-one to an emitter.
-These are appended with a *rcmnd* (recommended) prefix.
+These are prepended with a *rcmnd* (recommended) prefix.
 They are:

 - RCMND Lifetime
 - RCMND One Shot